9OP/Encryptly/README.md

 Simple web app for end-to-end on the fly encryption of Google Drive documents.

 TODO:
-- delete modal
+- file/content update in search bar
+- text "Drop here" in index page
 - upload folder (zip)

 - toast styling
 - login page schema
-- file/content update in search bar
-- text "Drop here" in index page
 - responsive
 - clean use of chakra theme